Nevada Competitor Comparison: Blue Raven Solar

 These programs often provide lower monthly payments.
 However, the long-term savings and sellability of the home decrease when the homeowner doesn’t own their array.
 Both Go Solar Group and Blue Raven Solar, however, only provide cash and loan payment programs, which allow the customer to own the system.

-Referral programs help solar companies, but they also help the homeowner save money on their solar array.
+Referral programs help solar companies, but they also help homeowners save money on their solar array.
 Individuals who know others interested in solar can increase their earnings from solar savings by providing companies with installable referrals.

 For the best results, talk to those you want to refer beforehand: Gauge their interest and only give the referral after they agree to it.
 You will gain far more from these programs if you have talked to your referrals before giving their contact information.